FreeTodo Installation Guide

 # Windows

-config.yamldoes not exist, the system will automatically copy it fromdefault_config.yaml.
-You can customize settings by editinglifetrace/config/config.yaml.
+config.yamlfromdefault_config.yamlif it doesn't exist.
+You can customize your settings by editinglifetrace/config/config.yaml.

 Start the server:

-python -m lifetrace.serverCustomize Prompts: To modify AI prompts for different features, edit the YAML files in the
+python -m lifetrace.serverCustomize Prompts: If you want to modify AI prompts for different features, you can edit

-The frontend is required to use LifeTrace.
+The frontend is required to use FreeTodo.
 Start the frontend development server:

 pnpm install